-- 13.3.1 No bowler shall bowl more than 4 overs in an innings. - 13.3.2 In a delayed or interrupted match where the overs are reduced for both teams or for the team bowling second; - 13.3.2.1 for innings of rescheduled length of at least 10 overs, no bowler may bowl more than one-fifth of the total overs allowed (unless such a number has been exceeded before the interruption).
-Where the total overs is not divisible by 5, one additional over shall be allowed to the maximum number per bowler necessary to make up the balance. - 13.3.2.2 for innings of rescheduled length of between 5 and 9 overs, no bowler may bowl more than two overs. - 13.3.2.3 When an interruption occurs mid-over and on resumption the bowler has exceeded the new maximum allocation, he/she will be allowed to finish the incomplete over. - 13.3.3 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be allowed by another bowler.
-Such part of an over will count as a full over only in so far as each bowler's limit is concerned. - 13.3.4 The scoreboard shall show the total number of balls bowled and the number of balls bowled by each bowler.

-13.4 ECB Fast Bowling Guidelines (as varied from time to time) shall apply.
-It shall be the responsibility of the Captain of any player to whom the ECB Fast Bowling Guidelines apply to inform the Umpires of such and to apply the Guidelines.

-Any deviation from the Fast Bowling Guidelines shall have no implications on the course of the match or competition in question.
+13.3.1 No bowler shall bowl more than 4 overs in an innings.

+- 13.3.2 In a delayed or interrupted match where the overs are reduced for both teams or for the team bowling second: - (a) for innings of rescheduled length of at least 10 overs, no bowler may bowl more than one-fifth of the total overs allowed (unless such a number has been exceeded before the interruption).
+Where the total overs is not divisible by 5, one additional over shall be allowed to the maximum number per bowler necessary to make up the balance; - (b) for innings of rescheduled length of between 5 and 9 overs, no bowler may bowl more than two over;. - (c) when an interruption occurs mid-over and on resumption the bowler has exceeded the new maximum allocation, they will be allowed to finish the incomplete over. - 13.3.3 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be allowed by another bowler.
+Such part of an over will count as a full over only in so far as each bowler's limit is concerned. - 13.3.4 The scoreboard shall show the total number of balls bowled and the number of balls bowled by each bowler. - 13.4 Any regulations or guidelines on fast bowling notified by the ECB from time to time shall apply.
+It shall be the responsibility of the captain of any player to whom the fast bowling regulations or guidelines apply to inform the umpires of such and to apply the regulations or guidelines. - 13.5 Any deviation from the fast bowling regulations or guidelines (as applicable) shall have no implications on the course of the match or competition in question. - 13.6 Law 13.4 shall apply except that the time for the toss shall be 45 minutes before the scheduled time for the start of play.
+In Men's Hundred, in the event that the first match in a double header extends past the latest rescheduled cessation time (refer Playing Condition 12.2), the toss shall be a minimum of 35 minutes before the scheduled time for the start of play.